mood: scribing the dance of denizen chameleons and the art of camouflage backdrops with urban guardians c/o @hushartist

 Happy Earth Day, all!
 A planet this hot more than deserves her own holiday — and t-shirt.

-Mother Earth is hot — she’s really, really hot
+Mother Earth: she’s hot — she’s really, really hot